qihangGH/IMRC/README.md

 1) we first export a discrete density volume from the original model, including JaxNeRF, Plenoxels, DVGO, and TensoRF.
 2) Then evaluate the density volume and calculate the IMRC metric.

 To export a density volume, we add a file named `export_density.py` to JaxNeRF, Plenoxels, DVGO, and TensoRF.
-Please follow their repositories to setup the environments for [JaxNeRF](https://github.com/google-research/google-research/tree/master/jaxnerf), [DVGO](https://github.com/sunset1995/DirectVoxGO), and [TensoRF](https://github.com/apchenstu/TensoRF).
+Please follow their repositories to set up the environments for [JaxNeRF](https://github.com/google-research/google-research/tree/master/jaxnerf), [DVGO](https://github.com/sunset1995/DirectVoxGO), and [TensoRF](https://github.com/apchenstu/TensoRF).

 Then, the code to calculate the IMRC metric is based on [Plenoxels](https://github.com/sxyu/svox2).
-Please setup the environment for IMRC as follows.
+Please set up the environment for IMRC as follows.

 We recommend using Anaconda to set up the environment:
 ```sh